TeenLife

 The Appalachian Mountain Club offers exciting and rewarding outdoor trips designed for ages 12-19, focusing on adventure, leadership, advocacy, and conservation—all in spectacular destinations.
 Ranging in length from 5-20 days, our teen adventures combine one or more outdoor activities – such as hiking, backpacking, climbing, and canoeing - with valuable wilderness and essential life skills.

-NOLS Adventure Courses and Classic Expeditions for teens offer a curriculum specifically designed to focus on their needs.
+NOLS Adventure Courses and Classic Expeditions for teens offer a curriculum specifically focused on their needs.
 These expeditions provide an opportunity to disconnect from technology and reconnect in the wilderness.
 Each course introduces lifelong leadership skills to prepare students for leadership roles in school, on teams and beyond.
 Students will build lasting connections with peers, a deeper understanding of themselves, and leadership skills that will last a lifetime.

-YMCA CAMP LAKEWOOD—Potosi, MO
+YMCA Camp Lakewood—Potosi, MO

 Located in Missouri’s eastern Ozarks, Camp Lakewood’s overnight summer camp for kids ages 6-17 provides a well-rounded experience for campers by getting them outdoors having fun while learning life skills within a safe and trusted environment.
 Teen programs are about adventures, personal growth, activities, and new friends.